ajkessel/ttspod/README.md

 You'll need to copy [dotenv](dotenv) to `.env` and edit the settings before the app will work.

 You'll also need somewhere to host your RSS feed and MP3 audio files if you want to listen with a podcatcher.

+## Platforms
+This should work as-is on Linux and MacOS.
+I'm working on Windows support.
+You should be able to install it in a conda/pip environment on Windows but getting rsync to work properly is tricky.
+Once I've solved that, I'll push a parallel quickstart script for Windows PowerShell.

 ## procmail
 The easiest way to feed emails to TTSPod is with a procmail receipe in `.procmailrc`.
 For example:
 ```